purathoot/Expense-Tracker/README.md

 ## Overview

-Expense Tracker is a web application for managing and monitoring personal finances.
-It allows users to log expenses, categorize them, and view detailed reports to gain insights into their spending habits.
+Expense Tracker is an API for managing expenses.
+It allows users to create, update, retrieve, and delete expense records, providing functionality to monitor and manage personal finances programmatically.

 ## Table of Contents